home-sweet-gnome/dash-to-panel/README.md

 How do I embed my bottom left notification drawer into the panel like a system tray?
 [Top Icons Plus](https://extensions.gnome.org/extension/1031/topicons)

 How do I add a traditional start menu?
-[Gno-Menu](https://extensions.gnome.org/extension/608/gnomenu/)
+[Arc Menu](https://extensions.gnome.org/extension/1228/arc-menu/) or [Gno-Menu](https://extensions.gnome.org/extension/608/gnomenu/)

 How do I disable the hot corner?
 [No Topleft Hot Corner](https://extensions.gnome.org/extension/118/no-topleft-hot-corner)